iagox86/ctfworkshop-2017-pub/TOOLS.md

 ## Shellcode

-Shellcode is code that an exploit tricksd a program into running.
+Shellcode is code that an exploit tricks a program into running.
 It's typically short, self-contained, and free of NUL bytes.

 The most important part of shellcode is: you're writing assembly/machine code has to be run completely self contained!
 No libraries, no .data section, nothing like that.
 All you have is code.
 That actually makes it a whole lot simpler!